apluslms/a-plus-rst-tools/README.md

 * `correct-count`: The number of correct answer choices (checkboxes) to randomly select in the randomized `pick-any` question.
 This option is used with the `randomized` option.
+* `preserve-questions-between-attempts`: If set, the answer choices in a `randomized` question are preserved between submission attempts (instead of being resampled after each attempt).

 The `pick-one` questions are rendered with HTML radio buttons by default, but a dropdown (select) element may be used with the `dropdown` option.